abpio/abp-commercial-docs/en/startup-templates/microservice/using-module-as-microservice.md

 To run the initial microservice template properly, **AdministrationService** hosts required management modules such as permission-management, setting-management, audit-logging etc. However, you may need to extract one or more management system into an isolated microservice as hosted alone.
 This guide explains how to extract `Audit-Logging Management` from Administration service into a different microservice called **LoggingService**.

+If we decided to run Auditing Management as an isolated microservice, then we need to decide how to other microservices and applications can interact with it.
+There are few ways to write auditing data in a distributed systems:

+1. Each microservice can **directly** write audit logs to LoggingService database.
+2. Each microservice can **publish event** to write logs and LoggingService can handle this.
+3. Each microservice can make **http request** to LoggingService to write audit logs.
+This is the **least performant** way to write audit logging since it will create an *overly chatty* environment for your microservices and also make each of your microservice tightly coupled to HttpApi.Client layer of the LoggingService.
+This approach will not be handled in this guide.

 ## Adding New Logging Microservice

   Create a new microservice called LoggingService to host audit-logging management using the cli command `abp new LoggingService -t microservice-service-pro`.